plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 ## Supported devices

-The Plugwise integration relies on the [plugwise](https://pypi.org/project/plugwise/) module for python.
+The Plugwise integration relies on the [plugwise](https://pypi.org/project/plugwise/) module for Python.
 It currently provides support for:

 - Adam (a complete zone control system) also known as Adam HA.
   - On/Off, OpenTherm or Loria/Thermastage heating and cooling support.